Law Society Mediation Program

 If the mediation session extends beyond the initial three hours, the parties will be charged at an hourly rate as determined in the preliminary conference.

 The mediation fee is refundable if a party withdraws prior to the preliminary conference.
-If the withdrawal occurs after the preliminary conference and before the mediation session, half the mediation fee is refundable.
+If the withdrawal occurs after the preliminary conference and before the mediation session, 50% of the mediation fee is refundable.
 These fees may be subject to change.

-Where a party is not an actual person (such as an organisation or company) it will need to be represented by a properly authorised person with authority to settle the matter, within any range that can reasonably be anticipated.
+Where a party is not an actual person (such as an organisation or company) it will need to be represented by a properly authorised person with authority to settle the matter.
 Parties may have one or more persons, including a solicitor, to assist and advise them during the mediation.

 How to apply